Isidore-Newman-School/Art-of-Making-S2017/Classwork/problemSet_0/2_analogWrite.md

 we have to use a breadboard and a resistor.
 The resistor limits current and prevents the LED from burning out.

-1. Set up the circuit below using:
+1. Set up the circuit below.
-    2 jumpers
-    220Ω resistor
-    LED
-    breadboard

 2. Make the LED:
     1) start off
     2) 1/3 max brightness